changeworld/azure-docs.pl-pl/articles/container-instances/container-instances-quickstart-portal.md

 ## <a name="log-in-to-azure"></a>Zaloguj się do platformy Azure.

-Zaloguj się w witrynie Azure Portal pod adresem http://portal.azure.com.
+Zaloguj się do witryny Azure Portal na stronie http://portal.azure.com.

 ## <a name="create-a-container-instance"></a>Tworzenie wystąpienia kontenera